 - I still feel a little nervous the day of my treatment because of the needles.
 I don’t think that will ever go away!

-- Blurred Vision (Again, this occurs mid-way through my infusion but goes away quickly once my infusion is complete.)
+Again, this occurs mid-way through my infusion but goes away quickly once my infusion is complete.

-- Fatigue (I don’t know why the IGg medicine makes me tired, but I end up having to sleep during my treatments.)
+I don’t know why the IGg medicine makes me tired, but I end up having to sleep during my treatments.

-- Headache (I do not get migraines anymore, but more of a mild headache).
+I do not get migraines anymore, but more of a mild headache.

-- Fatigue (After receiving my infusions I’m pretty much wiped out for the rest of the day.
+After receiving my infusions I’m pretty much wiped out for the rest of the day.
 I go home and all I can do is sleep until the next day.
-The fatigue is much less the day after my infusions and gradually goes away within 1 to 2 days.)
+The fatigue is much less the day after my infusions and gradually goes away within 1 to 2 days.

 The above is just my experience with IVIG side effects from treatments.
 There are many others that can occur.
-The table below from the IG Living Website provides an excellent list of potential side effects, rates their severity and provides options to prevent them or treat them should they occur.
+The infographic above provides an excellent list of potential side effects, rates their severity and provides options to prevent them or treat them should they occur.
 (You can read the whole IG Living Blog Post on side effects of IVIG and subcutaneous treatments here.)

 It is my hope that in writing this post, I can provide valuable information for other CVID patients particularly if they are newly diagnosed.
 When I was first diagnosed (and of course turned to Google), it was difficult for me to find detailed personal IVIG experiences.
 Of course I was provided literature that was very informative, however don’t we all want “first-hand experience” details?!